Derek Hatton: Early life

 Hatton attended the Liverpool Institute for Boys from 1959 to 1964.
 Notable names at the school included Paul McCartney, George Harrison, Peter Sissons, Bill Kenwright and Steven Norris.
-His subsequent academic success was limited, but he enjoyed sports and appeared on stage as Gratiano in a school production of The Merchant of Venice with future theatre producer Bill Kenwright.
+His subsequent academic success was limited, but he enjoyed sport and appeared on stage as Gratiano in a school production of The Merchant of Venice with future theatre producer Bill Kenwright.

 Political career

-Hatton became a firefighter and later joined the Labour Party and Militant, a Trotskyist organisation then following an entryist strategy within the Labour Party.
-As deputy leader of Liverpool City Council from 1983, Hatton was the most vocal and prominent member of the council's leadership.
-The then Leader of the Council was John Hamilton, a soft-spoken and widely admired local politician.
+Hatton became a fireman and later joined the Labour Party and Militant, a Trotskyist organisation then following an entryist strategy within the Labour Party.
+As deputy leader of Liverpool City Council from 1983, Hatton was the most vocal and prominent member of the council's leadership, led by then Leader of the Council John Hamilton.

 Hatton joined the rate-capping rebellion in 1985 as the council refused to make a rate increase.
 In June, the council changed tactics and set an illegal "deficit budget" which committed it to spending £30 million more than its income, claiming that the excess represented grant "stolen" by central government.
 Once adopted by the Liverpool District Labour Party and 49 councillors, this policy catapulted Hatton and the city council into massive media attention and conflict with the then Conservative government.
 In 1986, Hatton and 46 other councillors were subsequently found to have committed wilful misconduct by the district auditor, ordered to repay the costs incurred by the council due to the failure to set a rate as a surcharge, and disqualified from office.

 Hatton was expelled from the Labour Party in 1986 for belonging to Militant, which had earlier been found to be in breach of the Labour Party's constitution.
 Hatton argued that Militant was a legitimate Marxist tendency within the Labour Party, but the National Executive Committee voted to expel him by twelve votes to six.

 In 1993, Hatton was accused of corruption as deputy leader of Liverpool City Council.
 After a lengthy trial, at Mold Crown Court, he was found not guilty.

-Hatton believes that he was the inspiration behind the character of Michael Murray in the G.B.H. series aired by Channel Four.
+Hatton, along with others, believes that he was the inspiration behind the character of Michael Murray in the G.B.H. series aired by Channel Four.